AL0YSI0US/BURNOUT/stress.md

 - Feels like trying to stay afloat
 - Reactive emotions
 - Feeling a sense of urgency
+- Arriving later than desired or missing events all together
 - Can lead to or increase anxiety

 <br>